Untitled

 Essential Objectives

-1. Explain technology terms and acronyms using plain language.
+1. Explain technology terms and acronyms using plain language, including fundamental operating system concepts such as processes, threads, memory management, and file systems.

-2. Demonstrate the ability to install, manage, repair, configure, and troubleshoot microcomputer operating systems including Windows and Linux.
+3. Demonstrate the ability to install, configure, and navigate operating systems using both graphical and command-line interfaces, including package managers and system utilities.

 Required Technology